Salomon X Ultra 4 GTX

 The majority of the X Ultra 4’s testing was done during late fall and into the heart of winter, meaning I had ample opportunities to test the shoe’s water-resistant upper and Gore-Tex liner.
 And as expected, it’s been a solid overall performer: The synthetic material has a durable water repellent (DWR) coating that does a nice job shedding light moisture and helping seal out light rain and snow, while the Gore-Tex liner hasn’t failed at any point and has kept my feet dry.
 As with all waterproof low-top shoes, you still need to be mindful in creek crossings to prevent water from coming in over the top—Gore-Tex models are far slower to dry than non-waterproof or mesh-heavy builds—but I thankfully haven’t dealt with that yet (for more on this topic, see our article: Do You Need Waterproof Hiking Shoes?).

-With only a couple exceptions—including their OUTline shoe that broke down prematurely—we’ve had good success with Salomon’s build quality and longevity.
-And while it’s still a little early to make a final call on the X Ultra 4, everything is holding up very well about four months into testing.
+With only a couple exceptions—including their since-discontinued OUTline shoe that broke down prematurely—we’ve had good success with Salomon’s build quality and longevity.
+The X Ultra 4 carries the torch with a hardwearing build that’s held up well throughout testing so far.
 The outsole is wearing down evenly and at a reasonable rate despite frequent use on harder surfaces and rock, and the multi-piece upper still looks good.
 It’s far less white than when I first took the shoes out of the box, but I wasn’t a big fan of the bright styling to begin with, so I don’t see that as much of a downside.

 The X Ultra 4 GTX utilizes Salomon’s signature Quicklace system, which is featured in a number of their hiking and trail running collections.
 The main advantage is convenience: It’s very easy to get an even cinch with a single pull of the cord, and it all tucks away quickly and neatly into a stretchy pocket in the tongue.
 And unlike with my X Ultra 3s, I haven’t found myself needing to retighten the shoes any more frequently than I do with traditional laces, which has been a welcome improvement.
 Finally, as I touched on above, the new wing that connects to the outside of the middle eyelet does a nice job locking everything in place and giving the shoe a secure and solid fit.